 At HotelshopUK, we specialise in delivering expert hospitality solutions that make travel seamless, stress-free, and enjoyable.
 Whether it’s curating unforgettable leisure breaks, providing emergency accommodation, offering outsourced contact centre support for hotels and attractions, or technology solutions, we are the trusted partner that delivers excellence.

-Working within a team for group and meetings reservations, you will be responsible for handling all bookings from the initial enquiry through to contracts, confirmation & payment.
+Summary of Role: Working within a team for group and meetings reservations, you will be responsible for handling all bookings from the initial enquiry through to contracts, confirmation & payment.
 We expect our reservation agents to have a friendly warm personality and who is always looking to exceed customer expectations through exceptional customer service whilst ensuring out company values are at the heart of everything we do.

 Key Accountabilities / Activities: